zaataylor/wikiref/README.md

 2. User clicks on a particular reference item.
    - Internal logic determines what item was clicked using `event.target`, then traverses up the `element.parentElement` lineage for the clicked element until it finds an `<li>`.
 This parent element is marked as the actual element from which reference information will be extracted.
 This makes it easy to consistently apply styles to a selected reference regardless of what part of the reference is clicked, since clicks are really "bubbled up" to the parent `<li>` containing the clicked element.
    - A check is made to see if there was a previously selected element, and if so, any applied styles are removed from the previously selected element.
    - Styles are applied to the newly selected element to visually indicate it is highlighted.
-This includes a `<div>` containing action buttons -- &check; for confirm selection, "Expand Selection" for highlighting the entire list the `<li>` is containing in, and &#10005; for cancelling selection -- that's inserted directly under the highlighted `<li>`.
+This includes a `<div>` containing action buttons -- &check; for confirm selection, "Expand Selection" for highlighting the entire list the `<li>` is contained in, and &#10005; for cancelling selection -- that's inserted directly under the highlighted `<li>`.
 3. When a user clicks on the green &check; icon -- possibly after having expanded selection to all items in a list by clicking `Expand Selection` in the `<div>` option panel inserted at the end of step #2, it triggers a function that ultimately calls `extractReference(child, index)`, which has a relatively straightforward implementation:

    ```javascript